 Devil May Cry 5: Release date and platforms

-Devil May Cry 5 is set to make its debut roughly 11 years after its predecessor, with a release currently set for 8 March 2019.
-When it arrives it’ll be playable on PS4, Xbox One, and PC.
-If you want to get your pre-order organised early, you can head to GAME (£54.99) and Argos (£54.99) in the UK and Amazon ($59.99) in the US.
-We assume there will be more outlets offering the game once we get closer to release!
+Devil May Cry 5 is set to make its debut roughly 11 years after its predecessor, with the release set for 8 March 2019 across PS4, Xbox One and PC.
+If you want to get your pre-order sorted ahead of release, you can head to Amazon (£39.99) GAME (£39.99) and Argos (£39.99) in the UK and Amazon ($59.99) in the US.

-Devil May Cry 5 preview
+Devil May Cry 5 review